 In the beginning of 2016, G-d smiled upon me in more than one way.
 I moved into my current residence, a socialist commune of sorts, or an intentional community of ~200 people in a 10 story high-rise on the lakefront in Uptown Chicago.

 In these last 5 years I began deconstructing my spiritual beliefs.
 I have fully embraced my Mvskoke (Muscogee/Creek) Indigenous heritage.
-I feel that each of my 4 major ethnicities (Jewish, Mvskoke, Dutch, and English) are 100% complete layers, not 25% of each.
-I strongly identify as a Jew and a Native.
+I feel that each of my 4 major ethnicities (Jewish, Mvskoke, Dutch, and European) are 100% complete layers, not 25% of each.
+For the most part though, I strongly identify as a Jew and a Native.

 And now the DNA!